 - Client ID

-A query will be classified into a workload if a request source matches or does not match the request sources which are defined for this workload.
-Several request sources can be set for a workload:
+A query is classified into a workload based on whether its request source matches the defined sources for that workload.
+Multiple request sources can be assigned to a workload.

 Username = ‘ETLUSER1’

 Multiple request sources are combined using the logical operator ‘AND’ when specified for a workload.
 For instance, in the given example, the login user must be ‘ETLUSER1’, and the connection must originate from the client with the IP address 192.168.0.54 to be included in the considered workload.
 It is assumed that both request sources are required for inclusion.

 Before Teradata 13.00, multiple characteristics were grouped using the OR operator.
 However, starting from Teradata 13.10, these characteristics are now linked using the AND operator.
 It is important to note that this rule applies to all features and not solely to request sources.

 These request sources are all available in the DBC.DBQLOGTBL table.

 Teradata will execute each request against one or multiple database objects, including databases, tables, views, macros, stored procedures, and UDFs.

 Assign queries to a workload by specifying request targets in your workload characteristics, which correspond to specific database objects being accessed.

 Teradata 14 defines supplementary subcriteria for each request target based on how the objects are utilized.
 However, UDFs do not permit subcriteria.